NickleDave/blog.nicholdav.info/_posts/2022-12-19-reading-gibsons-ecological-approach.md

 seemed completely divorced from reality.
-In the real world, I wander around seeing natural images, but in the lab, you force me to hold my head still and fixate my eyes while you flash a 2-D array of lines and shapes at me?
+In the real world, I wander around seeing natural images, but in the lab, you force me to hold my head still and to fixate my eyes while you flash a 2-D array of lines and shapes at me?
 Then on top of that, the supposed mechanisms that these tasks were meant to study seemed to be making gigantic assumptions